Skip to content

 Written exam

-CRPS1: Utilizing history and physical exam findings formulate a differential diagnosis for acute and chronic diseases.
+CRPS1: Utilizing history and physical exam findings to formulate a differential diagnosis for acute and chronic diseases.

 Written exam